dp0213/tempconv8085/README.md

  SUI subtracts an imediate value with the value in accumulator

+ CPI compares the immediate value with the accumulator , flags are affected

  MUL_LOO, MUL_NC,DIV_LOOP,DO_SUB,NO_BORROW,DIV_DONE are all labels which are used by Jump  statements

  Jump statements: